frictionlessdata/frictionless-py/docs/validating-data.md

 ### Sequential Value

-This check gives us an opportunity to validate sequential fields like primary keys or other similiar data.
+This check gives us an opportunity to validate sequential fields like primary keys or other similar data.
 It doesn't need to start from 0 or 1.
 We're providing a field name:

 ```python
 from pprint import pprint